CCrocilla/horizon-shop/README.md

 #### If the form is not filled in correctly, the user is not able to access the web pages.

-- ### *__Dashboard__*:
+- ### *__My Horizon Shop (Dashboard)__*:
-#### The Dashboard has been structured in an easy and user-friendly way with
+#### The Dashboard has been divided in 2 main areas (Management and Dashboard) structured in an easy and user-friendly way with 17 Sub-Sections divided in 5 Main Sections:
+- My Admin (Available to Admin User Only)
+- My Horizon Shop
+- My Profile
+- My Bookings
+- My Feedback
-#### The Dashboard shows the logo of the website on the top left and a Hamburger Menu that toggles the opening and closing of a side nav bar.
+#### The Dashboard shows an Hamburger Menu that toggles the opening and closing of a side Navbar.
-#### All the forms have been realized with Crispy Forms of Django and Crispy bootstrapp (Details can be found in the following link: https://pypi.org/project/crispy-bootstrap5/)
+#### All the forms have been realized with Crispy Forms of Django and Crispy Bootstrap (Details can be found in the following link: https://pypi.org/project/crispy-bootstrap5/)
-#### The Dashboard shows also the Logout Button on the top right allowing the user to easily exit the website.
+#### The Dashboard shows the user's avatar (if present, otherwise an icon is diplayed) on the top right of the Navbar that allow the user quickly access the different lists of the Dashboard and the Logout Button allowing the user to easily exit the website.
+#### The Dashboard's Navbar also includes the Wishlist and the Cart Buttons to easily access them.
 #### Depending on the device used (laptop, desktop, tablet or smartphone) the sidebar opens and closes automatically allowing the user to select different options from the hamburger menu and/or have a full visual of the page for a highly responsive rendering.
 #### Those behaviours are consistent in all sections of Dashboard.
 #### The Logo and the Sidebar are consistent in all sections.